 We have recently optimised the 17hats mail server to maximise deliverability.
 If your emails are being sent to spam or are otherwise going undelivered, you may wish to consider using the 17hats mail server for your outgoing emails.
 You can learn how to do that here: Using the 17hats Mail Server as your Outgoing Server

 If you wish to send email via your own email provider, read on to learn how to improve email deliverability so your clients don't miss your communications.

 There are some email providers that are very stringent with their spam rules, and will block out more emails than others.
-To some extent, especially if you've had issues in the past with delivery, following up with new clients is essential to ensuring the best results for you business.
+Following up with new clients, especially if you've had issues in the past with delivery, is essential to ensuring the best delivery rates for your business emails.

 Some basic steps to ensure your emails have the highest likelihood for delivery: